HangfireIO/Hangfire.Documentation/background-processing/throttling.rst

    [Semaphore("newsletter")]
    public void SendNewsletter() { /* ... */ }

+.. admonition:: Semaphores aren't suitable for heavy workloads
+   :class: note

+   Due to implementation limitations, semaphores are not suitable for workloads where several hundreds of background jobs compete for the same semaphore.
+In this case there will be additional delays in processing, caused by background job re-scheduling logic due to throttling, with possibly even more increased latency for some particular jobs because of the absense of fair scheduling logic.

 .. admonition:: Multiple executions of the same background job count as 1
    :class: warning